Yiling-J/tablepilot/README.md

 # Tablepilot

-Tablepilot is a powerful CLI/API/WebUI/App tool that lets you create tables using natural language and effortlessly generate or autofill content with AI.
-One of the most powerful features of Tablepilot is its ability to incorporate external context: such as other tables, [local CSV/Parquet files, or datasets from Kaggle or Hugging Face](contribute/csv-and-parquet.md).
+Tablepilot is a simple yet powerful AI-native platform that lets you create tables using natural language and effortlessly generate or autofill data with AI, available via CLI, WebUI and App.
+One of the most powerful features of Tablepilot is its ability to incorporate external context: such as other tables, predefined list, AI generated list, [local CSV/Parquet files, or datasets from Kaggle or Hugging Face](contribute/csv-and-parquet.md).
 Making it easy to generate diverse results.

-As a CLI tool, Tablepilot uses a declarative schema format.
+Tablepilot uses a declarative schema format to create tables.
 Check out the [examples folder](examples) for many interesting use cases.
 The syntax is simple and intuitive, you can easily understand how it works without reading the full documentation.
 WebUI/Desktop App is also available.
 See the demo below:

 ![Demo](./demo.gif)